divyuk/photo-media/README.md

-# photo-media
+# Introduction

-An app build to showcase the Data fetching.
+This app demonstrate Data fetching in redux.